It’s time for men to begin step up courageously and take the initiative as husbands and fathers.

 Now some men already are praying daily with their wives.
 But I’ve seen that look of hesitation and even fear in the eyes of many men when I’ve given them this challenge.
 It’s way out of their comfort zone.

-I am not certain that Barbara and I would still be married had it not been for this spiritual discipline of experiencing God together in our marriage.
+I’ve prayed with Barbara daily for more than five decades.
+I seriously wonder if we would still be married had it not been for this spiritual discipline of experiencing God together in our marriage.
+At its core, prayer involves surrender to God and inviting His presence in to our marriage relationship.
 It has kept us from building walls in our marriage, it has forced us to forgive one another, and it has kept us focused in the same direction.

 Their relationship was transformed

-A businessman who works for a well-known corporation took my challenge a number of years ago.
+A businessman who works for a well-known corporation took my challenge.
 He and his wife had been married for years and had two children.
-At the time, he was experiencing some difficulties in his marriage—he was angry over the lack of time they spent together, both relationally and physically; he had begun drinking (again) and they had been sleeping in separate bedrooms for two years.
+At the time, he was experiencing some difficulties in his marriage—he was angry over the lack of time they spent together, both relationally and physically.
+He had begun drinking (again) and they had been sleeping in separate bedrooms for two years.

-A few years later, my path crossed his again, and he wrote me that when he took the initiative to pray daily with his wife, their relationship was transformed:
+A few years later, my path crossed his again, and he wrote me to say that when he took the initiative to pray daily with his wife, their relationship was transformed:

 “Quickly the level of anger subsided.
 Each night our prayers became easier and meant more.
 We quickly seemed to move onto the same page, our attitude toward each other changed, and we began liking each other again.
 We also saw changes in our parenting as we started talking more and having in-depth conversations.
 Over the last few years, our conversations have turned to deep meaningful reviews of our lives and the mistakes we’ve made.
 We share hurts, frustrations, and worries.
 We both seem to want to help each other and support the other in times of need.